GoyalLab/SingletCodeWebsite/docs/singletCodePackageVignette.rst

 of UMIs associated with that barcode and cell ID combination.
 You can download a sample input sheet `here <https://github.com/GoyalLab/SingletCodeWebsite/raw/main/source/dataVignette/singletCodePackageVignetteData.zip>`_.
 It is a subset of data from
 Jiang Et al and details about it are described in the singletCode paper in detail.
+The folder also contains expected output files in the test folder within the outputFiles folder.
 This vignette can be downloaded as a jupyter notebook from the `singletCode Tools repo <https://github.com/GoyalLab/singletCodeTools/tree/main/vignette>`_.

 Install singletCode package
 ---------------------------